mikerapa/PhotoArray/README.md

 Length|returns an int indicating the number of paths currently in the list|none|none AddPhotoPaths|list of paths|string...|error GenerateArray|Create the photo array with the specified output file path|outputpath string|error

+## Supported Image Formats
+**Input images** can be png, jpg, bmp or gif.
+The PhotoArrayBuilder will detect the image format from the path provided.
+PhotoArrayBuilder determines the **output image format** by the path provided in the GenerateArray method.
+Output images must be jpg, png or bmp.